 I’m also recommending whatever I want so if the story I’ve described sounds like something you’d enjoy, or you’re a mom in a book club, check out Hogan’s work!

 Things I’ve lost and never found:

-My pink jelly shoes, a giant pair of silver hoops, a Cosmic Brownie, and everything I learned in the six years I took Spanish.
+My pink jelly shoes, a pair of giant silver hoop earrings, a Cosmic Brownie, and everything I learned in the six years I took Spanish.